dandi/handbook/docs/about/policies.md

 - **Access to data objects:** Files deposited to the archive are accessible to the public openly or accessible to collaborators for embargoed datasets.
 Access to metadata and data files is provided over standard protocols such as HTTPS.
-- **Use and re-use of data objects:** Use and re-use is subject to the terms of the license under which the data objects were deposited.
+- **Use and reuse of data objects:** Use and reuse is subject to the terms of the license under which the data objects were deposited.
 - **Metadata access and reuse:** Metadata records, provided by the users or extracted from the assets, are licensed under CC0.
 All metadata is made publicly available and can be harvested.

 - **Embargo status:** Users may deposit content under an embargo status and provide an anticipated end date for the embargo.
-The repository will restrict access to the data until the end of the embargo period; at which time, the content will automatically become publicly available.
+The repository will restrict access to the data until the end of the embargo period, at which time the content will automatically become publicly available.
 The end of the embargo period is the earliest of the date provided by submitter, the first publication using the data, or the end of funding support for the collection and/or dissemination of the dataset.
-- **Restricted Access:** Depositors of embargoed datasets have the ability to share access with other collaborators.
+- **Restricted access:** Depositors of embargoed datasets have the ability to share access with other collaborators.
 These files will not be made publicly available till the end of the embargo period.

 ## Removal

 - **Revocation:** Content not considered to fall under the scope of the repository can be removed and associated DOIs issued by DANDI revoked.
-Please inform DANDI team promptly, ideally no later than 24 hours from upload, about any suspected policy violation.
+Inform the DANDI team promptly, ideally no later than 24 hours from upload, about any suspected policy violation.
 Alternatively, content found to already have an external DOI will have the DANDI DOI invalidated and the record updated to indicate the original